Noodlegamer76/CustomHats/README.md

 Name: Can be as long as you want

-if you mess up anything in that command, eg. putting a letter in the id, or mispelling a rarity name, you will have to change it in the config
+if you mess up anything in that command, eg. putting a letter in the id, or mispelling a rarity name, you will have to change it in the config if you want to remove a hat you also need to go into the config